IshaanHans/JARVIS-pidog/README.md

 ### Issue #1 — SSH Disabled by Default on Raspberry Pi OS

 **Sprint:** Sprint 2 — Hardware Assembly
 **Severity:** Blocker

-**What happened:**
-When the SD card was flashed with a fresh Raspberry Pi OS image and the Pi was powered on for the first time, SSH access was unavailable.
-Current Raspberry Pi OS releases disable SSH by default as a security measure.
-The team did not have a spare monitor or keyboard available during the assembly session, so the Pi was completely inaccessible — no remote connection, no terminal, no ability to install software or run calibration scripts.
+**What happened:** When the SD card was flashed with a fresh Raspberry Pi OS image, SSH access was unavailable — SSH is disabled by default as a security measure.
+The team had no spare monitor or keyboard during the assembly session, making the Pi completely inaccessible.

-**Resolution:**
-Re-flashed the SD card using Raspberry Pi Imager with SSH explicitly enabled via the Advanced Options menu (`Ctrl+Shift+X`).
-WiFi credentials and hostname were also pre-configured at this stage, allowing the Pi to connect to the network and accept SSH connections on first boot.
+**Resolution:** Re-flashed using Raspberry Pi Imager with SSH explicitly enabled via Advanced Options (`Ctrl+Shift+X`).
+WiFi credentials and hostname were also pre-configured at this stage.

-**Prevention:**
-Pre-configuring the SD card through Raspberry Pi Imager's Advanced Options is now the standard first step in our setup process.
-A checklist entry has been added to the team's assembly guide to ensure this is never skipped.
+**Prevention:** Pre-configuring the SD card via Raspberry Pi Imager Advanced Options is now the mandatory first step.
+Added to team assembly checklist.

 ---

 ### Issue #2 — Servo Misalignment Due to Skipped Zero Calibration

 **Sprint:** Sprint 2 — Hardware Assembly
 **Severity:** High

-**What happened:**
-During physical assembly of the PiDog kit, servo motors were attached to the leg brackets and linkage arms without first running the software calibration routine to set all servos to their 0° neutral position.
-The PiDog assembly geometry assumes every joint starts at a known zero angle — the servo horn and linkage arm positions are designed around this.
-Because the calibration step was skipped, several joints were assembled at incorrect offsets.
-On first boot, the dog was unable to stand level: multiple legs were visibly misaligned and the chassis sat at an angle rather than flat on all four feet.
+**What happened:** Servo motors were attached to leg brackets without first running the software zero calibration.
+The PiDog geometry assumes all joints start at 0°.
+Because this was skipped, several joints were assembled at incorrect offsets — the dog could not stand level on first boot.

-**Resolution:**
-Disassembled the affected leg joints.
-Ran the servo zero routine via the SunFounder SDK to drive all servos to their neutral positions.
-Reattached all servo horns and linkage arms with joints correctly at 0°.
-After reassembly, the dog stood level and basic locomotion commands functioned correctly.
+**Resolution:** Disassembled affected joints, ran the servo zero routine via SDK, reattached horns at correct 0° positions.
+Dog stood level after reassembly.

-**Prevention:**
-Servo zeroing is now documented as a mandatory prerequisite in this README (see [Step 3 of Hardware Setup](#3-zero-all-servos-before-physical-assembly)) and added to the team's assembly checklist.
-No physical servo horn attachment should occur before this step is confirmed complete.
+**Prevention:** Servo zeroing is documented as Step 3 of the hardware setup guide above and is a mandatory checklist item before any physical assembly.

 ---

+### Issue #3 — GPIO Pins Claimed at Boot by Background Service

+**Sprint:** Sprint 2 — Hardware Assembly
+**Severity:** Blocker

+**What happened:** The ultrasonic sensor, dual touch sensor, and sound direction sensor all failed to initialise with `GPIO busy` errors after a team member enabled a background service (`pidog.service`) that auto-started on boot and claimed GPIO pins 4, 17, 22, and 27 via `lgpio` before any pidog script could access them.

+**Resolution:** Stopped and permanently deleted the service using `sudo systemctl stop pidog.service` and `sudo systemctl disable pidog.service`.
+Removed the service file from `/etc/systemd/system/`.

+**Prevention:** Any background service using GPIO must be integrated into the main pidog process — never run as a standalone systemd service.
+Wake word and voice pipeline are now launched manually or via desktop autostart only.

+---

+### Issue #4 — MediaPipe Incompatible with Python 3.13

+**Sprint:** Sprint 2 — AI Pipeline
+**Severity:** High

+**What happened:** MediaPipe does not support Python 3.13.
+The Pi 5 running Raspberry Pi OS Trixie ships with Python 3.13 only, making MediaPipe unavailable for hand landmark detection.

+**Resolution:** Switched to YOLOv8n-pose (`ultralytics`) for body/hand keypoint extraction, combined with `picamera2` for camera capture.
+Achieved 14.7 FPS average on Pi 5 — acceptable for sign language detection.
+The sign vocabulary was also changed to static held signs rather than dynamic gestures, as YOLOv8 pose classifies single-frame keypoint positions rather than motion sequences.

+**Prevention:** Documented in tech stack.
+If MediaPipe releases Python 3.13 support, migration guide will be added.

+---

+### Issue #5 — Ollama LLM Too Slow for Real-Time Conversation

+**Sprint:** Sprint 2 — AI Pipeline
+**Severity:** High

+**What happened:** Running `llama3.2:3b` locally via Ollama took 13+ seconds per response on Pi 5 CPU.
+Even the smallest model `qwen2.5:0.5b` took 10+ seconds — unacceptable for a conversational demo.

+**Resolution:** Replaced Ollama with Claude API (`claude-haiku-4-5-20251001`).
+Response time dropped to 1-2 seconds.
+A custom `ClaudeLLM` wrapper class was written to make Claude API compatible with the SunFounder `VoiceAssistant` interface.

+**Prevention:** For Pi-based deployments, always prefer cloud LLM APIs over local models unless hardware acceleration (GPU) is available.

+---

 ## Demo

-🎥 Demo video — coming Sprint 3
+🎥 Demo video — coming Sprint 4

 ---

 ## Base Repository

-This project is forked from the official SunFounder PiDog repository:
+This project builds on the official SunFounder PiDog repository: https://github.com/sunfounder/pidog
-https://github.com/sunfounder/pidog

-Full hardware documentation and wiring diagrams:
+Full hardware documentation:
 https://docs.sunfounder.com/projects/pidog/en/latest/